ChrstphrHll/npc_gen/students/Isaias Vaalyun.md

 ---
 ### Description
 - 2nd year Dwarf Cleric in Burk
-- wavy lighter blonde hair that's braided with green ribbon (med), Pale Brown eyes, and Dark Brown skin
+- long straight grey hair that's well kept, Pale Brown eyes, and Dark Brown skin
 - Is Discerning and Hidebound, and has Logic as their ideal

 ### Organizations